TamrielSavingsCo/TSC-Add-On/README.md

 ## Requirements

 The addon requires one of these price data addons:
-- TSCPriceDataFull (recommended - includes price ranges and sales data)
+- TSCPriceData (recommended - includes price ranges and sales data)
 - TSCPriceDataLite (smaller file - average prices only)

 If no price data addon is installed, you'll see a message directing you to install one.